cdeck3r/cdeck3r.github.io/research/se.md

 At the HHZ, we have implemented a smart environment to support [Data Driven Lectures (DDL)](/teaching/ddl).
 The installation runs 24/7 and supports students as well as lectures in learning and teaching activities.

-You may want to view some selected data from the Smart Environment on [digital.hhz.de](http://digital.hhz.de).

 ## Types of Smart Environments

 Bascially, we distinguish between three stages of extension for smart environments.